menteurxby-crypto/DiagNet/README.md

 - GitHub Issues : Submit Issues and Feedback
 - Email : menteurxby@gmail.com
 ## Privacy Policy
-DiagNet respects your privacy.
-All network data is processed locally on your device only.
-We never collect or share your personal information.

 Full Privacy Policy: https://github.com/menteurxby-crypto/DiagNet/blob/main/PRIVACY.md

 ## Copyright